Child soldiers in Sri Lanka: LTTE recruitment

 Hence, many cases of child recruitment went unreported due to increased insecurity and additional pressures by LTTE not to report.
 According to Human Rights Watch, the recruited child soldiers were subjected to rigorous training.
-One girl, recruited at age fifteen, described the training as follows.
+One girl, recruited at age fifteen, described the training as:

 Child soldiers who made mistakes in training or tried to escape the LTTE were met with strict punishments.
-Manchula, a child soldier, described a punishment she received as follows:

-Nirmala, a girl recruited at age fourteen, recounted how children were punished by LTTE for trying to escape:
+A girl recruited at age fourteen, recounted how children were punished by LTTE for trying to escape: